McKnightA/McKnightA.github.io/README.md

 2. For each training task, compute the gradient of the loss with respect to the model parameters on the training set.
 3. Use the gradient to update the model parameters.
 4. Test the updated model on a validation set for each task.
-5. Compute the average loss across all tasks on the validation set.
+5. Compute the average loss across all tasks on their validation sets.
 6. Use the gradient of the average loss with respect to the initial parameters to update the initial parameters.
 7. Repeat steps 2-6 for a fixed number of iterations.